 The brain of a creative moves a million miles a minute, and we need tools that can keep up.
-I'm a bit of a tech junky, but I realize in working with my clients that not everyone is savvy about the latest tools.
-Regardless of technical ability, we all need a way to get ideas, follow up, and engaging content out quickly and effectively.
+I'm a bit of a tech junky, but I realize in working with my clients that not everyone is savvy about the latest tools, and even the savvy ones are not fully using technology effectively to maximize organization and productivity.
+Regardless of technical ability, we all need a way to get ideas, follow up, and engaging content out quickly and effectively to our audience.

 Today marks the one-year anniversary of me becoming a certified life coach and launching my business.
 I don’t make this statement with a tone of celebration but one of reflection as I look back on the many anniversaries and milestones that have passed me recently.
 I’ve come to the realization that I am not good at celebrating.
 I mean, I literally feel like a mother who has missed her kid’s first birthday because I either forget to acknowledge it, or I’m just too busy to enjoy it.
 The one-year anniversary of my nonprofit, my radio show, my 36th birthday, awards, and a long list of things that deserved for me to pause have passed me by because I have struggled to celebrate.